linorobot/linorobot2_hardware/README.md

 Alternatively, you can also use the pre-defined pin assignments in lino_base_config.h.
 Teensy 3.x and 4.x have different mapping of PWM pins, read the notes beside each pin assignment in [lino_base_config.h](https://github.com/linorobot/linorobot2_prototype/blob/master/config/lino_base_config.h#L109) carefully to avoid connecting your driver's PWM pin to a non PWM pin on Teensy.

-All diagram's below are based on Teensy 4.0 microcontroller and GY85 IMU.
+All diagrams below are based on Teensy 4.0 microcontroller and GY85 IMU.
+You can click on the images to for higher resolution.

 #### 4.1 GENERIC 2 IN

 ![generic_2_in_connection](docs/generic_2_in_connection.png)